mzml/behavior-driven-java/README.md

 # cuke-driven-java
-Some exercises in Java using Cucumber to test.
+Some exercises in Java using Cucumber for testing.